Leaving Amplitude?

 Is smolanalytics a good Amplitude alternative?

 Yes, if Amplitude's price or weight is the problem.
-Amplitude is priced by monthly tracked users (a spike inflates the bill), often sold through a sales call, and expects taxonomy planning before you see value. smolanalytics is self-serve from $9/month or self-hostable free, you drop one snippet and ask a question in plain English, it leads with a verdict on what to fix, and your own AI answers over MCP for free.
-It is lighter than Amplitude on purpose and does not do experimentation or enterprise governance.
+Amplitude is priced by monthly tracked users (a spike inflates the bill), often sold through a sales call, and expects taxonomy planning before you see value. smolanalytics is self-serve, free for 14 days on the full trial, then $19/month; you drop one snippet and ask a question in plain English, it leads with a verdict on what to fix, and your own AI answers over MCP for free.
+It is deliberately narrower than Amplitude's enterprise platform: it ships A/B experiments and feature flags, but not enterprise-scale experimentation or data governance.

 Why is it so much cheaper than Amplitude?

 It does not price by monthly tracked users, so a traffic spike does not blow up the bill, and it never meters sites or teammates.
-Pricing is flat with $5-per-million overage, self-serve with no sales call, an emailed receipt for every charge, and a dashboard that never locks.
-Self-hosting the binary is unlimited and free forever, because the engine stores about 7 bytes per event.
+Pricing is flat with $6-per-million overage, self-serve with no sales call, an emailed receipt for every charge, and a dashboard that never locks.
+The engine stores about 7 bytes per event, which is why the flat price holds.

 Can I move my Amplitude data over?